DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the difference between a Service and a Resource?
+The difference is that a service is "a set of processes," but a resource is "a particular action for a service."
+[Source](https://docs.datadoghq.com/tracing/visualization/)

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.